 </aside>

-We got on calls with quite a few customers who were looking for a solution to their monorepo woes and we worked directly with them to fine tune our hypotheses and arrive at an elegant solution that their teams loved using.
+User research ⎯ I conducted interviews with quite a few customers who were looking for a solution to their monorepo woes and we worked directly with them to fine tune our hypotheses and arrive at a solution that their teams loved using.
 We tested our flows with both new age and legacy companies to ensure that the new process wouldn’t be unintuitive to either.
-We discarded a few approaches to defining a monorepo and sub-repositories inside ⎯ the most notable being using the .deepsource.toml

-file itself to define sub-repositories and their corresponding analyzers, and while this seemed like an elegant solution in the beginning, we also realized that most of our customers prefer to not write the configuration file by hand, and instead preferred using the configuration editor that comes with the Deepsource dashboard to craft them.
-And a mistake in the configuration file could throw the whole monorepo analysis in disarray.
+We discarded the first approach to defining a monorepo and sub-repositories inside ⎯ using the .deepsource.toml file itself to define sub-repositories and their corresponding analyzers.
+While this seemed like an elegant solution in the beginning, we also realized that most of our customers prefer to not write the configuration file by hand, and instead preferred using the configuration editor that comes with the Deepsource dashboard to craft them.